 In the first table below, we list below the clips we found in 2002 on the British Pathe website.
 In this list, the Film ID and Title of each clip,

 by which it is identified on British Pathes website, is provided.

-Note: In April 2014 British Pathe made all its newsreels available on YouTube in higher resolution.
-In th table below, we have now made the Title of each clip as a link to that clip on YouTube.
+In April 2014 British Pathe made all its newsreels available on YouTube.
+In th table below, the Title of each clip is a link to that clip on YouTube.